Admission Requirements

 Before Applying

-Before you apply to this or any doctoral program, familiarize yourself with the faculty to make certain that you can identify one or more professors who specialized in the fields that interest you.
-UC Davis Department of History faculty members have web pages that summarize their areas of expertise, research, publications, and the professional recognition they have earned.
+Before you apply to this or any doctoral program, familiarize yourself with the faculty to make certain that you can identify one or more professors who specialize in the fields that interest you.
+Faculty have web pages that summarize their areas of expertise, research, publications, and the professional recognition they have earned.
 Consider sending an email message to faculty members to ask about their approach to graduate education or the topics on which they advise doctoral candidates.
 Also, consider asking current graduate students about the doctoral program.
+International applicants should review information about visas and other matters before applying.

 Graduate Online Application